alancuenca/Javascript-project-9/README.md

 # Trivia Game
 Javascript trivia game using the opentdb.com api.

-In this project I use AJAX and Javascript to display inputs and give the user feedback on their performance in answering the trivia questions.
-The api from opentdb provides different categories and difficulty that I allow the user to choose.
+In this project I use AJAX and Javascript to construct a trivia game with a pre-built API.
+This game gives the user feedback on their answer and at the end gives a score.
+The API is from opentdb.
+It provides different categories and difficulty that I incorporate and give the user to the ability to choose.